 This post may contain affiliate links, view our disclosure.

-Air Fryer Potato Skins are loaded with gooey melted cheese and crispy bacon crumbles, and topped with tangy sour cream and fresh chives.
-This recipe is easy to make (and can be made ahead of time), and is the perfect crowd-pleasing appetizer for game day gatherings, potlucks, or any party!
+Crispy air fryer potato skins are loaded with gooey melted cheese and crispy bacon crumbles, and topped with tangy sour cream and fresh chives.
+This recipe is easy to make in an air fryer or in the oven, and you can make it ahead of time.
+It’s the perfect crowd-pleasing appetizer for game day gatherings, potlucks, holidays, or any party!

 Potato skins are a classic pub appetizer or bar snack.
 Their salty flavor and crunchy texture pairs well with a cold beverage, and they’re easy to pick up and nibble.